robwierzbowski/generator-jekyllrb/app/templates/conditional/coffee/readme.md

 # Get caffienated!

-- Coffeescript files in this directory will be compiled to javascript in `app/<%= jsDir %>`.
+Grunt handles all <%= jsPre %> configuration.
+You can configure compiler settings in the project's Gruntfile.js.

-- You can configure compiler settings in the project's Gruntfile.js.
+There may be boilerplate javascript files in `app/<%= jsDir %>`.
+Move or delete them to avoid collision.

-- There may be boilerplate javascript files in `app/<%= jsDir %>`.
-Move or delete them to avoid collisions.
+For detailed information on configuring <%= jsPre %> with Grunt, see the docs at <% if (jsPre === 'coffeescript') { %>https://github.com/gruntjs/grunt-contrib-coffee<% } %>.